-37. In terms of the new TERS Directive issued on 11 August 2020, what category of employees may claim TERS benefits?
+36. In terms of the new TERS Directive issued on 7 September 2020, what category of employees may claim TERS benefits?

-- Employees whose employers are unable to make use of their services fully or partially due to regulations published by the Minister related to the limitation of employees at the workplace.
-This includes employees on a shift system, short time or staggered working hours. - Employees whose employers are not permitted to commence operations (partially or fully). - Vulnerable employees whose employers are unable to make alternative arrangements for them to attend work. - Employees whose employers are unable to make use of their services fully or partially due to operational requirements.
+- Employees whose employers are not permitted to commence operations (partially or fully). - Vulnerable employees whose employers are unable to make alternative arrangements for them to attend work. - Employees whose employers are unable to make use of their services fully or partially due to operational requirements.

-38. An employer has already applied for the reduced working time benefit in terms of section 12(1B) of the UI Act, as they did not suffer financial distress, which was previously a requirement to apply for TERS.
+An employer has already applied for the reduced working time benefit in terms of section 12(1B) of the UI Act, as they did not suffer financial distress, which was previously a requirement to apply for TERS.
 Now the employer wishes to apply for TERS.
 Can they change course?